jiyapalrecha35/Google.github.io/README.md

 ### 10. Scheduling Tasks in Data Centers

 **Use Case:**
-Google's vast network of data centers relies on efficient task scheduling algorithms to manage computational workloads and optimize resource utilization.
-Topological Sort algorithms can be employed to schedule tasks and dependencies in directed acyclic graphs (DAGs), ensuring that tasks are executed in the correct order to meet deadlines, minimize latency, and maximize throughput.
+Google's vast network of data centers relies on efficient task scheduling algorithms to manage computational workloads and optimize resource utilization. **Topological Sort** can be employed to schedule tasks and dependencies in directed acyclic graphs (DAGs), ensuring that tasks are executed in the correct order to meet deadlines, minimize latency, and maximize throughput.

 **Challenges:** Efficient task scheduling and resource allocation.